-If you are a time trialist or triathlete one of the benefits using a power meter is that it enables you to optimize your aerodynamics.
-Better position on the bike supplied with aerodynamic equipment can help you to save seconds or even minutes in a time trial.
+If you are a time trialist or triathlete, one of the benefits of using a power meter is optimizing your aerodynamics.
+A better position on the bike supplied with aerodynamic equipment can help you to save seconds or even minutes in a time trial.

 Now I will show how you can use a power meter to optimize aero position on your bike through a simple testing procedure.